 We are experienced probate attorneys who understand the legal requirements of this complex legal proceeding.
 We provide experienced and effective guidance, advice, and representation to Executors throughout the probate proceeding, which typically takes one year or more to complete.

 We are experienced in forming all types of business entities, including LLCs, LLPs, Partnerships, S-Corporations, C-Corporations, Professional Corporations, and Family Limited Partnerships.
 We can explain the advantages of each type of business structure and help you select the entity that best fits your goals, while reducing taxes.
-In addition to our years of practical legal experience in the field of business formation and taxation, Emily J. Buchbinder and Peter L. Sanford possess Legal Masters Degrees in Taxation.
-Peter L. Sanford is a Certified Specialist in Taxation with the State Bar of California.
+In addition to our years of practical legal experience in the field of business formation and taxation, attorney Emily J. Buchbinder possesses a Legal Master’s Degree in Taxation.

 A conservatorship allows a responsible person or professional to manage the financial and/or medical affairs for an impaired adult when that adult did not have any legal documents appointing anyone to serve as his/her representative.
 A conservator is appointed by the court.
 The court documents required to establish a conservatorship are complicated and burdensome.
 After a conservatorship is established, the court retains ongoing supervision until such time that the conservatorship is terminated.